a2stuff/a2d/src/toolkits/IconTK.md

 ### `IconTK::GetIconEntry` ($0E)

-Given an icon number, returns the address of its `IconEntry` struct.
+Returns the address of the specified icon's `IconEntry` struct.

 Parameters:
 ```